 The ranch operates two distinct genetic programs.
 The first is completely managed, with deer kept inside of pens where every need is provided for them.
 This program affords us the ability to introduce genetics from other ranches, as well as collecting and sharing our genetics as well.

 The second program is one of release and integration naturally into the herds inside our high-fenced area.
 (About 600 acres.)
 These are deer from our primary program who have reached an age of at least three years old and are allowed to go forth and breed and live natural lives.
-And, in fact, these are the only whitetail available for hunting.
 Release is accomplished every year before the September cut-off as directed by Texas Parks and Wildlife.
 The introduction of new deer into the herd every year helps us continue to enhance that herd.
-This herd is quite healthy and grows naturally, often outpacing any depletion due to hunting.
+This herd is quite healthy and grows naturally.

-Deer from either program can be purchased from the ranch, and on occasion the ranch releases does outside the high fence so their genetics can be introduced into the surrounding thousands of acres of native Texas Whitetail.
+Deer from our breeding program can be purchased from the ranch, and on occasion the ranch releases does outside the high fence so their genetics can be introduced into the surrounding thousands of acres of native Texas Whitetail.